anseki/htmlclean/README.md

 ```

 ### Options

-You can specify `options` Object to second argument.
+You can specify an `options` Object to second argument.
 This Object can have following properties.

-#### protect
+#### `protect`

 Type: RegExp or Array

-The texts which are matched to this RegExp are protected in addition to above "Protecting" list.
-The multiple RegExps can be specified via Array.
+The texts which are matched to this RegExp are protected in addition to above [Protecting](#protecting) list.
+The multiple RegExps can be specified via an Array.

-#### unprotect
+#### `unprotect`

 Type: RegExp or Array

-The texts which are matched to this RegExp are cleaned even if the text is included in above "Protecting" list.
-The multiple RegExps can be specified via Array.
+The texts which are matched to this RegExp are cleaned even if that text is included in above [Protecting](#protecting) list.
+The multiple RegExps can be specified via an Array.
-For example, HTML as template in `<script type="text/x-handlebars-template">` is cleaned via following.
+For example, a HTML as template in `<script type="text/x-handlebars-template">` is cleaned via following.

 ```js
 html = htmlclean(html, {